product-os/jellyfish/docs/developing/running-tests.markdown

 The script that actually does the deletion work is `scripts/postgres-delete-test-databases.js`.

-### `COVERAGE`
-Whether test coverage data should be generated for the tests being ran.
-- `COVERAGE=1`: Generate and display coverage report
-- `COVERAGE=0`: Don't generate and display coverate report (default)

-When running tests locally, setting `COVERAGE=0` should generally lead to faster test iterations and save time.
-For CI, however, coverage should be enabled as it is exported as an artifact.

 ### `SERVER_HOST`
 Location of the Jellyfish API server, defaults to `http://localhost`.